SyncholisticMG/gh/chapter2/mandela.md

 a portal back to the hub of interconnectivity.
 It can be perceived as the trans-galactic exchange system between eras of light.
 Those forgotten selves will integrate with your precognitive and postcognitive workforce and no longer be forgotten but remembered and added to our akashic record.
-They have not been part of your AR being in forgotten space.

-..
-AR being??

 They can represent themselves in infinite amounts of ways.
 It all depends on how long they have been forgotten and what gifts they have to offer.